Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Conclusions

 \section{Conclusions}

+In this paper a novel generator of synthetic hierarchical data and a set of benchmarking datasets have been proposed.
+They aim at providing the research community with a systematic way to benchmark OCH clustering methods and to assist with further OCH development (e.g., development of clustering validation measures).
+This research has presented a thorough (theoretical and empirical) analysis of the generator that should provide the reader with a comprehensive understanding of how to use it.

-The experiments presented in the previous section serve to highlight both the strengths and weaknesses of the proposed generator.
-A prominent strength is a high range of different tree structures that can possibly be generated and the ability to control these structures using the parameters.
-From a practical point of view it is also important that the parameters can be separated into groups, each controlling a different aspect of the hierarchy ($\alpha_0$, $\lambda$ -- vertical distribution of data, $\gamma$ -- width, $p$, $q$ -- specificity) allowing for fine tuning of desired test data.
-Every parameter set has an interpretation, and its effects can be easily and intuitively predicted.
+The experiments presented in the previous sections highlight both strengths and weaknesses of the proposed generator.
+A prominent strength is a high range of different tree structures that can be generated and the ability to fine-control these structures using the introduced parameters.
+Because of that, a wide range of different hierarchy types, often seen in the real-world problems~\cite{ghahramani2010tree}, has been generated and made publicly available\footnote{\url{http://kio.pwr.edu.pl/?page\_id=396}}.

+Published benchmarks and the ability to create more hierarchies using the generator is laying a solid foundation for further development of the concept of Object Cluster Hierarchies.
+Generated hierarchies can assist not only in clustering methods development and comparison but also in research of OCH quality measures.
+The latter is important since existing internal and external measures do not fully recognise the differences between OCH and Hierarchical Clustering results.

+From a practical point of view, it is also beneficial that the generator's parameters can be separated into groups, each controlling a different aspect of the hierarchy.
+Vertical distribution of data is controlled by $\alpha_0$ and $\lambda$, hierarchy width depends on the value of $\gamma$, and $p$, $q$ controls the data specificity.
+As shown in this article, every parameter set has an interpretation, and its effect on the generated hierarchy is straightforward.
+This allows for a further fine-tuning towards desired test data.
 The generation process scales with the number of points to generate, expanding the hierarchy as more elements are generated.

-The primary weaknesses of the generator, on the other hand, are the trailing divisions and lack of fine control over specific areas of the structure.
-As mentioned before the hierarchy will always display a degree of self-similarity, replicating the same general form both vertically and horizontally.
-These issues can be at least partially addressed using post-processing procedures similar to the reassignment process.
-In its current form, the generator is also limited to normal distributed multidimensional and uncorrelated real value data.
+One of the conclusions that emerged from the experiments was that generated hierarchies would display a degree of self-similarity replicating the same general form both vertically and horizontally.
+We called it as a generation of trailing divisions.
+Because of that, a few specific areas of the generated hierarchies are not fully controlled.
+A remedy to this issue is to use a post-processing procedure similar to the reassignment process described in~\Cref{sec:reassignment_post_processing}.
+This should result in cleaner hierarchies and give the user more control over their overall structure.

+In its current form, the generator is limited to a generation of normally-distributed, multidimensional, and uncorrelated real value data.
+It can be extended to use different kernels leading to different structures of generated hierarchies or generators operating on different types of data.